apdavison/hbp-validation-client/docs/index.rst

   before registering the result on the validation framework.

-* Registration of the model and its test results also require authenticating your HBP login credentials.
+* Registration of the model and its test results also require authenticating with your EBRAINS login credentials (To create an account, visit https://ebrains.eu/register/).

-* It should be noted that an HBP account can be created even by non-HBP users.
-  For more information, please visit: https://services.humanbrainproject.eu/oidc/account/request

-* Collabs on the HBP Collaboratory can be either public or private.
+* Collabs on the EBRAINS Collaboratory can be either public or private.
 Public Collabs can be accessed by all registered users, whereas private Collabs require the user to be granted permission for access.